Darlington Upgrade Project

 - Grade separation of the Main South Road/Ayliffes Road/Shepherds Hill Road intersection

 - Main South Road (at grade) service roads along both sides of the lowered motorway to provide connections to Flinders Drive, Sturt Road and most local roads

 - Full free flow interchange at the Southern Expressway/Main South Road with dedicated ramps providing direct access to the new motorway and Main South Road

-The Marion Road/Sturt Road intersection is also being upgraded to cater for the redistribution of traffic during the construction period.
+The Marion Road/Sturt Road intersection has also been upgraded to cater for the redistribution of traffic during the construction period.

 The $620 million project is jointly funded by Australian and State governments ($496 million federally funded and $124 million state funded).